krichelj/krichelj.github.io/index.md

 2020-Present

 - Conducting research with a team of six members from Mechanical Engineering, Computer Science and Software Engineering
-- Authoring and presenting a peer-reviewed paper at \textit{MED 2021}, an international control and robotics conference
+- Authoring and presenting a peer-reviewed paper at *MED 2021*, an international control and robotics conference
-- Developed a novel, open-source Python package called \textit{PyDiffGame}, implementing the method suggested at the article
+- Developed a novel, open-source Python package called *PyDiffGame*, implementing the method suggested at the article
 - Teaching Assistant at two CS undergraduate courses - once at Intro to CS and two times at PPL, both at BGU
 - Intro to Computer Science - introductory programming course, Maths degree 1st year; Python language
 - Principles of Programming Languages - advanced programming course, CS degree 2nd year; TypeScript, Scheme and Prolog